kk-spartans/scholars-cup/02 - The Best is Yet to Be, or Not To Be/01 - When governments promise too much, then ghost you/01 - When governments promise too much, then ghost you.md

 <details>
 <summary>Guess.
 Don't open this until guessing.</summary>

 Underpromising and overdelivering is obviously better — Look, if Australia failed (and they did), the public would (and does) hate them.
 But if the wii or e-goverment failed, they could just say "waste of money" and have no PR damage.
-If they succeded, it's positive PR and more money for them.
+If they succeeded, it's positive PR and more money for them.

 I'm ignoring the fact that all press is good press.

 </details>